 This project, in its two phases, will stabilize some of the facilities that comprise the former Mansfield Training School.
 Funding to date has been used for renovations in the Longley building (for Engineering research functions and the Technology Incubator Program), the Thompson building (for Fine Arts functions), Merritt Hall (for research incubator technology programs and other administrative activities), a campus-wide high voltage electrical system, mechanical and electrical system improvements to various cottages, roof repairs and the construction of new student recreation fields.
-The university is currently evaluating improvements to Merritt Hall to accommodate administrative and academic programs currently lacking sufficient space to meet their needs.
-Additional renovations, electrical improvements and demolition of uninhabitable buildings will be included in later years of the program.
+The university is currently evaluating improvements to the occupied buildings on the Depot Campus to accommodate administrative and academic programs currently lacking sufficient space to meet their needs and to support the Next Generation UConn initiative.
+Proposed improvements will be presented as part of the Next Gen program.